turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 The [React docs](https://react.dev/learn/state-a-components-memory) describe state as a component's memory.
 State is how components store, or "remember", the data and current "state" of the application at any given point.

-Remember that React components are constantly re-rendering when things change and are updated as users utiize our application.
+Remember that React components are constantly re-rendering when things are updated as users interact with our application.
 Changes to the data held in state are what triggers React to re-render.
 Holding the data within state means that the data will be retained and stay up-to-date between those re-renders.

 #### Read Further